B'nei Mitzvah

 Beginning in the fall, parents and children associated with the year’s cohort will be invited to meetings with members of the staff and clergy to better get to know you and your desires about this process.
 Then, during the course of this preparatory year, students and their parents will join together for monthly sessions of learning and community building.

 We recognize that your children have many competing commitments, and we appreciate you prioritizing their Jewish formation by ensuring regular attendance at these sessions.
-Below please find a sample schedule of the Seminar meeting topics.
-For those families with upcoming simchas (Fall 2021-Fall 2022), be on the lookout for the calendar of scheduled meetings in the coming weeks.

 November: Introductory Session